 Step III.
-If the grievance is unresolved, it may be submitted within ten (10) days from the date of receipt of the supervisor's reply, to the appropriate Department Head.
+Department Head.
+If the grievance is unresolved at Step II, it may be submitted within ten (10) days from the date of receipt of the supervisor's reply, to the appropriate Department Head.
 Within ten (10) days of receipt of the unresolved grievance, the Department Head shall meet with the immediate supervisor and the grievant, who may request a COBEA representative at the hearing.
 The Department Head shall respond to the grievance in writing within ten (10) days of the meeting.

 Step IV.
-If the grievance remains unresolved by the Department Head, it may be submitted within ten (10) days from the receipt of the Department Head's written reply to the City Manager.
+City Manager.
+If the grievance remains unresolved at Step III, it may be submitted within ten (10) days from the receipt of the Department Head's written reply to the City Manager.
 Within ten (10) days of receipt of the grievance, the City Manager shall meet with the grievant, COBEA representative, and the Department head.
 The City Manager shall respond in writing within ten (10) days of the meeting.
-If the grievance is related to a performance evaluation, the City Manager may designate the Human Resources Manager to act in his behalf.
+If the grievance is related to a performance evaluation, the City Manager may designate the Human Resources Manager to act in their behalf.

+Step V. Mediation.
+If the Association is not satisfied with the decision provided by the City Manager at Step IV, the Association will submit the grievance to mediation within fourteen (14) calendar days from either the City Manager’s response or fourteen (14) calendar days from the due date of the response.
+The parties may mutually agree to a local mediator or use a mediator provided by the Employment Relations Board.
+Parties agree to share the costs of the mediator.
+Unless otherwise agreed by the parties, the period for mediation will be limited to 120 days, starting from timely notice of mediation by the moving party.
+The parties must meet at least one time and agree to meet in good faith to resolve the dispute.
+Termination cases are not subject to the mediation process and may move to the next step.
+The parties may mutually agree to forego mediation.

-Step V. If the grievance remains unresolved by the City Manager, , the grievant with the COBEA's approval, shall have fifteen (15) days from receipt of the City Manager’s written response to serve notice to the City Manager, in writing, of its intent to arbitrate.
+Step VI.
+Arbitration.
+If the grievance remains unresolved after mediation, the grievant with the COBEA's approval, shall have fifteen (15) days from termination of mediation to serve notice to the City Manager, in writing, of its intent to arbitrate.
 The arbitrator shall be selected by mutual agreement of the parties.
 If the parties cannot agree on an arbitrator, he shall be chosen in the following manner:

-(1) A list of seven (7) members of the Oregon State Conciliation Services shall be requested and the parties shall alternately strike one name from the list, until only one is left.
+(1) A list of seven (7) members of the Oregon State Conciliation Services with the ERB who reside in Oregon or Washington shall be requested and the parties shall alternately strike one name from the list, until only one is left.
 The arbitrator list shall include only those arbitrators who are permanent full time residents of Oregon.
 The first strike shall be determined by lot.
 The remaining name shall be the arbitrator selected.
+Parties will strike names within 10 days of receipt of the list from the ERB.